Shanxi, China

 Mount Wutai

-Wutai Shan (mountain) in northern Shanxi consists, as its name suggests, of ‘five platforms or peaks’.
+Wutai Shan (mountain) in northern Shanxi consists, as its name suggests, has ‘five platforms or peaks’.
 The highest peak is to the north and is 10,036 feet [3,059 meters] high making it the highest mountain in northern China.
-It had a road linking it directly to the Tang capital of China at Chang'an.
+It had a road linking it directly to the Tang dynasty capital of China at Chang'an.

 Mount Wutai is one of the four sacred Buddhist mountains in China.
 The platforms are named after the five compass points, which in China include center.
 Where ground is protected from the sun all year round there is permanent snow cover.
 It has one of the oldest Buddhist shrines - Dafu Temple originally of Han dynasty date with 400 rooms.
 One room, the Bronze Hall, has impressive flowers and Buddhist sculptures all made in bronze.
 By its side stands a large white Dagoba (a Buddhist stupa).
 Set apart from the main group is the ‘Temple of Buddha's Halo’ with buildings dating back to Northern Wei and Tang date.
 The surrounding mountain area has extensive coal reserves.